 How to use Cyclophosphamide Solution, Reconstituted (Recon Soln)

 This medication is usually given by injection into a vein by a health care professional.
 The dosage is based on your medical condition, weight, response to treatment, and other treatments (such as other chemotherapy drugs, radiation) you may be receiving.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-During treatment with this medication, it is important that you take in more fluids than usual and pass urine frequently to help avoid kidney and bladder side effects.
+During treatment with this medication, it is important that you take in more fluids than usual and pass urine often to help avoid kidney and bladder side effects.
 Intravenous fluids should be given with this medication.
 Also, ask your doctor how much fluid you should drink and how often to empty your bladder each day, and follow these instructions carefully.

 Nausea, vomiting, loss of appetite, stomach ache, diarrhea, or darkening of the skin/nails may occur.
 Nausea and vomiting can be severe.
 In some cases, drug therapy may be necessary to prevent or relieve nausea and vomiting.
 Changes in diet such as eating several small meals or limiting activity may help lessen some of these effects.
 If these effects last or get worse, notify your doctor or pharmacist promptly.

 Although these effects are uncommon, immediately report any pain, swelling, or redness at the injection site.

 People using this medication may have serious side effects.
 However, you have been prescribed this drug because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.